 1. How much do you have to spend?

 Juicers, because of their advanced technology, tend to be a little (or a lot) on the expensive side.
 Be careful to consider style and performance when you select the best juicer for you.

 How much space do you have on your worktop or in your cupboard for a juicer?
-Some can be bulky so check the proportions when considering capacity.
+Some can be bulky, so check the proportions when considering capacity.

-Is it dishwasher-safe?
+5. Is it dishwasher-safe?

-The centrifugal force of mastication?
+6. The centrifugal force or mastication?

 Probably not your first thought, but it's worth knowing if you want to ensure you’re left with a silky smooth juice to have alongside your morning bowl of cereal.
 Our list features two types of juicer: one that uses centrifugal force (think back to your science lessons on this one, guys) and one that uses mastication, which mimicks the way our teeth chew.